marcel-van-de-kamp/movie-app/exercises/10/assignment.md

 - Add the `routeProviders` variable to the end of the `imports` array of the app module;

 **Result**:
-> When you now navigate to the empty route `localhost:4200`, the router will automatically redirect to the `dashboard` route.
+> When you now navigate to the empty route `localhost:4000`, the router will automatically redirect to the `dashboard` route.

+> You can now navigate to URL `localhost:4000/dashboard` and `localhost:4000/movies` to activate the routes you created.